 Child and Teen Checkups (C&TC) is the name for Minnesota’s Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) program, a required service under Title XIX of the Social Security Act.
 C&TC is a comprehensive child health program provided to children and teens (newborn through the age of 20 years) enrolled in Medical Assistance (MA) or MinnesotaCare.
 The purpose of the program is to reduce the impact of childhood health problems by identifying, diagnosing, and treating health problems early, and to encourage the development of good health habits.

-Child and Teen Checkups are based on the recommendations of the American Academy of Pediatrics (AAP) and the United States Preventative Services Task Force (USPSTF).
+Child and Teen Checkups are based on the recommendations of the American Academy of Pediatrics (AAP) and the United States Preventive Services Task Force (USPSTF).
 MHCP regularly updates the C&TC Schedule of Age-Related Screening Standards (Periodicity Schedule) (DHS-3379) (PDF) according to federal requirements of the EPSDT program, state legislation, and the unique needs and epidemiology of Minnesota's C&TC-eligible population.

-Minnesota is required to provide an annual report to CMS which includes our state’s participation rate based on eligible children receiving a C&TC screening service during the reporting year.
+Minnesota is required to provide an annual report to CMS that includes our state’s participation rate based on eligible children receiving a C&TC screening service during the reporting year.
 Therefore, accurate billing and coding is critical in documenting the screenings that have been provided.

 The C&TC program emphasizes the need to avoid fragmentation of care and the importance of continuity of care in comprehensive health supervision.
 Providers can help reduce duplication of services by substituting a C&TC screening service (when appropriate) for other preventive health care visits, such as: